“If you are your own coach, you have an idiot both for a coach and athlete.”

 - What do I need to do today to get closer to my goals?

-- What is a sensible way to do that, without doing too much or too little?
+- What is a sensible way to do that without doing too much or too little?

-- How much time do I have to train and what are my priorities today?
+- How much time do I have to train, and what are my priorities today?

 Planning like this greatly increases your chances of a productive workout that is in line with your goals.
 It helps you side-step your inner idiot and actually make some gains without getting injured.

-In our workout tracker StrengthLog , planning your workouts is easy and free:
+In our workout tracker StrengthLog, planning your workouts is easy and free:

 After you’ve completed and saved the workout, it disappears from your home screen.
-Unless you choose to save it as a template.

 “When you fail to plan, you plan to fail.“